astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ## Start with the Astronomer CLI

-Astronomer's [open-source CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
+Astronomer's [open source CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.

 From the CLI, you can establish a local testing environment and deploy to Astronomer Cloud whenever you're ready.